passport/www.passportjs.org/docs/README.md

 Every application has unique requirements, and can make use of any of these authentication mechanisms, in any combination.
 In Passport, authentication mechanisms are packaged as individual modules known as strategies.
-Applications install only the strategies they need, without introducing unnecessary dependencies.
+Applications install only the packages they need, without introducing unnecessary dependencies.

 Passport reduces the complexity of authenticating a request to a simple